February 12, 2012

 How Apple Will Get Their Mobile Phone Mojo Back From AT&T

-Apple has taken a beating from the “in crowd” lately.
-In the mind of these technophiles, they’ve gone from hip to evil in just a few years.
-While Apple is lambasted for turning the iPhone “walled garden” into a jail, Google is applauded as the new bastion of openness and geek friendliness.
-This criticism focuses on the iPhone, especially with regard to the despised American mobile carrier, AT&T. But Apple is a long way from the evil empire it’s accused of being, and is showing signs that it will soon retake its mojo from the carriers.
+Apple has taken a beating from the "in crowd" lately.
+In the mind of these technophiles, they've gone from hip to evil in just a few years.
+While Apple is lambasted for turning the iPhone "walled garden" into a jail, Google is applauded as the new bastion of openness and geek friendliness.
+This criticism focuses on the iPhone, especially with regard to the despised American … [Read more...] about How Apple Will Get Their Mobile Phone Mojo Back From AT&T

 AT&T iPhone Users: Activate A-List and Save Money